 Your next event belongs to gamers.
 I don’t mean a bunch of geeky teenagers indulging their fantasies until their skin clears up.
 These gamers are the majority of the people in the audience, the trade show, workshops, weddings and your customer base.
+Are business games and competitions really valuable?

 It’s projected that by the end of 2013, nearly 40 percent the U.S. workforce will consist of Millennials — ages 18-35.
 Generation X will be about 22 percent.
 CareerBuilders reports that one-third of U.S. workers say their boss is younger than they are.